craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 This weapon is designed to be thrown.
 The first item in the range column is the default range of the weapon.
 The second item in the range column is the extended range of the weapon, though making such a distanced attack puts the attack roll at disadvantage.

-### Ranged

 ### Ammunition (X)

 This weapon is designed to fire some type of ammunition.
-The number displayed in parentheses directly after this tag is the number of ammunitions able to be fired before one must take a Reload bonus action.
+The number displayed in parentheses directly after this tag is the number of ammunitions able to be fired before one must take a Reload Bonus Action.

 The first item in the range column is the default range of the weapon.
 The second item in the range column is the extended range of the weapon; making such a distanced attack puts the attack roll at disadvantage.

-### Siege
+### Siege (X)

 This weapon is so large or unwieldy that it requires a full action to prepare before it can be used to make any kind of weapon attacks.
 It must be re-prepared after moving.

+If this weapon is designed to fire some type of ammunition, the number displayed in parentheses directly after this tag is the number of ammunitions able to be fired before one must take a Heavy Reload Full Action.

+The first item in the range column is the default range of the weapon.
+The second item in the range column, if it exists, is the extended range of the weapon; making such a distanced attack puts the attack roll at disadvantage.

+### Unique (~X~)
-### Wind-Susceptible
+#### Wind-Susceptible

 This area of affect can be effectively dispersed by a medium wind or a sustained (1 minute) light wind.

-### Ignitable
+#### Ignitable

 This area of affect can be ignited by a spark or open flame.
 If such a thing were to occur, any occupants of the area would immediately take 6d4 fire damage, and the area of affect becomes dispersed and/or innert.

-### Metal-Attunement
+#### Metal-Attunement

 This weapon is specifically attuned, somehow, to metal, and solely metal.
 This weapon has no effect against items that are not metal and creatures that are not holding, wearing, or otherwise touching the targeted metal.